Joshua 'desperate' to beat Usyk in rematch

 The 35-year-old has seen his life turned upside down since that success as Russia invaded his homeland.

-The rematch was delayed until August and the decision was then taken to hold it in Saudi Arabia.
+The rematch was delayed until August and the decision was then taken to hold it in Saudi Arabia,

+The Gulf country has faced accusations of human rights violations and is currently launching a military operation in Yemen that has caused a humanitarian crisis.

-Usyk wore a Ukraine-inspired blue and yellow 'colours of freedom' T-shirt to the press conference in London and, in a short speech, appeared to deny the suggestion money was the motivation for travelling to the Gulf country.
+Usyk wore a Ukraine-inspired blue and yellow 'colours of freedom' T-shirt to the press conference in London and, in a short speech, appeared to deny the suggestion money was the motivation for travelling to Saudi.

 "Everything I do in my life, the way I live and the way I fight is something I enjoy," he said.